yaskovdev/blog/_drafts/10-symptoms-of-junior-developer.md

 ---
 layout: post
-title:  "10 hints how to become a true enterprise developer"
+title:  "You do these 10 mistakes when you code"
 date:   2017-06-01 11:00:00 +0300
-categories: java code
+categories: code java
 ---

 While working with the code of even experienced developers, I noticed that they very often do the same mistakes which can dramatically reduce readability (and therefore maintainability) of the code.

-### Make a method static, it is so convenient
+### Use static methods

-### Never pass data between methods using mutable class fields
+### Pass data between methods using mutable class fields

 Passes data between methods using mutable class fields.

-### Use "final" for any variable declaration
+### Don't use "final"

 I mean it.
 Not only class fields must be declared final, but all kinds variables.
 I mean method variables, method arguments declaration (even if the method has no body), exception declaration in a catch block, resource declaration in a try-with-resources block.
 Imagine yourself riding a bicycle where all possible nuts are loosened a bit.
 Everything is rattling and is ready to fall off.
 This is how it feels to maintain code where "final" is not used. "final" is a wrench which guarantees that you will never loose a wheel.